Schroder scores 30; Thunder top Rockets to even series

 LAKE BUENA VISTA, Fla.
-(AP) — Dennis Schroder scored a career playoff-high 30 points and the Oklahoma City Thunder rallied from 15 points down in the third quarter to beat the Houston Rockets 117-114 on Monday to even the first-round Western Conference playoff series at two wins apiece.
+(AP) — Dennis Schroder scored a career playoff-high 30 points, and the Oklahoma City Thunder rallied to beat the Houston Rockets 117-114 on Monday and even the first-round Western Conference playoff series at two wins apiece.

+Oklahoma City trailed by 15 points in the third quarter and was down a point heading into the fourth.
+But the Thunder led the league during the regular season with 17 wins after trailing heading into the final quarter.
+And they trailed going into the fourth on Saturday before winning in overtime.

+“I always believe we can turn it around,” Schroder said.
+“Just bring a little bit of energy, get stops as a team, take the good shots and we’ll be in good shape.
+We’ve been doing it all season.”

 Chris Paul scored 26 points and Shai Gilgeous-Alexander added 18 points and 12 rebounds for the Thunder, who won despite allowing 23 3-pointers.

 James Harden had 32 points, 15 assists and eight rebounds for Houston.
-Eric Gordon scored 23 points and Danuel House added 21 for the Rockets, who won the first two games of the series.
+Eric Gordon scored 23 points and Danuel House Jr. added 21 for the Rockets.

 Former Thunder star Russell Westbrook sat out for Houston again with a strained right quad.
 The All-Star point guard has not played in the series.